Videography

 B-roll (people and places)

-B-roll footage helps enhance the stories of our consumers.
-We feature authentic and realistic footage with soft, natural-looking lighting and balanced composition.
-To promote diversity and inclusivity, make sure when filming to feature a varied selection of subjects and highlight properties.
+When shooting original b-roll, we emphasize capturing authentic and realistic footage with natural-looking lighting and balanced composition.
+Make sure when filming to feature a variety of subjects and highlighted properties.

 Do

-• checkmarkUse slow motion as appropriate (60 fps – 120 fps range).
+• checkmarkUse slow motion when appropriate (we prefer 60 fps – 120 fps range).

 • checkmarkMake the house the hero.
 Showcase Fannie Mae properties as the character.